tomsWebConsulting/twcsl/README.md

   <br><br>
   * getFormNth ( [nth form on page] );
     <br><br>
+    * Default is the first form on the page.
     * Returns jQuery object or undefined for no form.
       <br><br>
 * scrollEffect